giorgio-casciaro/jesus/readme.md

 jesus is a cross-service multichannel (http,tcp,upd) comunication (rpc, events) layer

 FEATURES:
 - rpc and event managment
 - various response types: noResponse, aknowlegment, response, stream
 - various channels:udp,http,socket
 - CHANNEL = serialization -> compression -> tranport , ES. compressedHttp = JSON -> gzip -> http/rest
 - event's channel selected by event/rpc config (ex. log event on udp, domain event on http/rest)
+- All requests and responses (for rpc and events) are described with jsonschema

 REQUIRE:
 - schema manager, a way to share info between microservice (etcd,consul,memcache,redis,ecc)

 TODO:
--  All requests and responses (for rpc and events) are described with jsonschema and the compatibility between microservice is tested at start
+- the compatibility between microservices is tested at start
+- eliminate babel await/async dependecy
 - channels based on zeromq
+- TLS connnection encryption based on certificates (protection of the exchanged on single comunication)
+- specific message encryption (only messages with the right certificate can decrypt)
 - comunication between microservice and jesus based on unixsocket: not npm module require, language agnostic comunication, deployable on kubernetes as Daemonset (one jesus server per node, comunication based on unixsocket)

 #### EXAMPLE
 - Microservice 1